 - ARC 135/ANT 135

-2. Five additional courses (if the archaeological project, see below, carries academic credit, only four additional courses are required.)
+- Five additional courses.
 These are to be chosen in consultation with the student’s adviser for the minor.
-We encourage students to choose courses from at least two different departments, and to study both Old World and new World materials.
-A list of approved courses is available on the Courses page.
+We encourage students to choose courses from at least two different departments, and to study both Old World and New World materials.

 - A project in which the student works outside of a conventional classroom but under appropriate supervision on an archaeological question approved in advance by their adviser.
 The project may be done in a variety of ways and places; for example, it may be excavation (fieldwork), or work in another aspect of archaeology in a museum or laboratory, or in an area closely related to archaeology such as geology or computer science.
 Students are encouraged to propose projects related to their special interests.
 This project may be, but does not need to be, one for which the student receives academic credit.
 If the project is an extensive one for which academic credit is approved by the registrar and the advisory committee, it may count as one of the six courses required for this minor.